Image | by Marc Dando, Copywrite protected

 The undulate ray is a medium sized skate that grows to a maximum length of 100cm and weight of 10kg.
 The species lives for up to 20 years and is not sexually mature until it is 9 years old and 75cm in length.
 Eggs are laid from March to September.
 They live on the seabed and feed on a range of invertebrates, crustaceans, molluscs worms and fish.

 This species has a patchy distribution and is only found in the English Channel and is rare in Cornish waters.
 Knowledge of its stocks are not good enough to predict the population.
 Until recently identification to species level was not carried out when recording landings of skate species.
 In 2009 the Undulate Ray received full protection from the European Council meaning that it cannot be retained or landed if caught. (shark trust).
-ICES recommend that for 2015 and 2016 there should be no targeted fishing for this species.
-ICES believe that fishing levels are decreasing on this species and the qualitative studies that they have to go by indicate that the stocks of this species may be increasing.
-ICES 2014
+ICES recommend that for 2015 and 2016 there should be no targeted fishing for this species. the latest ICES report 2018 shows that stocks are now increasing.

 The EU has designated the undulate ray as a Prohibited Species for commercial fishing vessels in areas XI, VII, VIII, IX and X. This means fishermen are prohibited from targeting, retaining, transhipping and landing the species.
 Tralee Bay (Area VIIj) is voluntarily closed to commercial fishing to protect regionally important elasmobranchs including the undulate ray and the Angel shark, which are only found in localised populations on the Irish west coast.
 The only other known specific closed area for the protection of elasmobranchs is the Ray Box in the Bristol Channel.
 In 2007, Fisheries Science Partnership projects (fishermen and scientists working together) were conducted to investigate discard survival rates in trawl fisheries to find out the survival rate for skates and rays that would be discarded with the introduction of a maximum landing length.
 The projects also aimed to develop species identification onboard and contribute to improved data collection.
 The Skate and Ray Producers Association has recently been working to improve the lack of species specific data by reporting their catches by species into a central database.
 This follows previous collaborative work with the Shark Trust and Seafish Industry Authority, to produce an identification guide to help distinguish different species.